bakpakin/Fennel/setup.md

 ### Downloading Fennel using Homebrew

-[Homebrew](https://brew.sh/) aims to be the missing package manager for macOS (and Linux).
-Its primary goal is to be useful to as many people as possible, while remaining maintainable to a professional, high standard by a small group of volunteers.
+[Homebrew](https://brew.sh/) is a third-party package manager for macOS.

 To download Fennel using Homebrew: